New Jersey Wrongful Death Lawyer

 In New Jersey, between 500 to 550 people are killed each year just from auto accidents.
 The vast majority of those killed are the operators of the vehicles involved.
 Nationwide, it is estimated that over 200,000 people are killed each year by medical errors.
 Unfortunately, determining how many of our friends, neighbors or co-workers are wrongfully killed each year in New Jersey is hard to determine and likely unknown.
 That’s why it is crucial to have access to the Courts to file a wrongful death civil action to hold the wrongdoers accountable for their reckless or negligent behavior.

-Joseph Monaco will fight for justice & the monetary compensation you deserve in your New Jersey wrongful death case
+Fighting for justice & the monetary compensation you deserve in your New Jersey wrongful death case

 The death of a close relative can be devastating.
 Emotional turmoil after an unexpected and needless tragedy will take a huge toll on the family of a New Jersey wrongful death victim.
 Plus, the unanticipated financial hardships only work to compound the problem.
 Your family will be faced with medical bills, lost income and funeral expenses which will quickly add up.
 If your loved one’s income was the primary financial support for the family, you may not be able to pay your monthly bills for necessities such as the mortgage rent, food or utilities.
 Fortunately, however, when the death of a loved one is the result of someone else’s reckless or negligent conduct, you have legal options in seeking an award of monetary compensation.